By Emma Marshall (updated January 2023)

 St. Peter’s Church is a short walk from the Lindenhof, a small and compact outdoor open space (once the site of a Roman fort).

 A short walk down from the Lindenhof and connected to the old town by a network of pretty historic streets and squares is Bahnhofstrasse.
-This is a major thoroughfare that connects the lakeshore to the main train station.
+This is a major thoroughfare that connects the lakeshore to the main station.

 Bahnhofstrasse is an important shopping street and as well as sporting your standard shops, it’s also where you can marvel at luxury and boutique outlets (think Prada, Louis Vuitton, Rolex etc).